Classic Stovetop Peppermint Fudge

 Instructions

 • Prep dish.
-Butter a 7×7, 8×8 or 9×9 dish and set aside.
+Butter a square dish (7×7, 8×8, or 9×9) and set aside.

 • Combine all ingredients except butter and extracts.
 In a 2-quart saucepan, combine the sugar, half-and-half, salt, and corn syrup.
 Whisk to combine and bring to a boil over medium-low heat.

 • Heat to 240°F. Cook the mixture without stirring until it reaches 240°F, as measured by a candy thermometer.
 It is common for the mixture to heat up quickly at first, then slow down in the 230s.
 Be patient.
-Once the temperature is reached, immediately remove the pan from heat.
+Once the temperature is reached, immediately remove the pan from the heat.

 • Add butter and extracts.
 Let the sugar mixture sit for a minute to stop bubbling.
-Place the butter, peppermint extract, and vanilla extract on top, but do not stir.
+Place the butter, peppermint extract, and vanilla extract on top, but do NOT stir.
 Allow the mixture to cool at room temperature for about 20-30 minutes until the side of the pan is warm, but not hot, to the touch.

 • Beat until firm.
 Using a hand mixer on medium-low, beat the fudge mixture for 1-3 minutes until it just starts to firm up and lose its shine.
 Be careful not to overbeat.